kampto/SharpTools/README.md

 # SharpTools
-Reference set up for Sharptools and Hubitat link:  https://community.sharptools.io/t/hubitat-gauge-tile/6595
+Reference set up for Sharptools Tiles and Hubitat link:  https://community.sharptools.io/t/hubitat-gauge-tile/6595

 Procedure to load this HTML:
 Create a new Custom Tile in Developers tools of Sharptools